glouppe/info8010-deep-learning/lecture9.md

 <br>

-.bold[Case 2:] We have three different types of images to classify, cat, dog, and cow, where only cat images are noisy.
+.bold[Case 2:] We have three different types of images to classify, cat, dog, and cow, some of which may be noisy due to the limitations of the acquisition instrument.

 $\Rightarrow$ **Aleatoric uncertainty**.

 <br>

-.bold[Case 3:] What is the best model parameters that best explain a given dataset?
+.bold[Case 3:] What are the model parameters that best explain a given dataset?
 What model structure should we use?
+What are the known unknowns?

 $\Rightarrow$ **Epistemic uncertainty**.